MSU-Libraries/colophon/README.md

 The following variables are available:
  - All fields that are available from the `manifest` context.
  - All labels defined in `manifest.files` are now field names and can be referenced.

+_Note_: Jinja variables within the `stages` section of the manifest will be automatically quoted for use as arguments within a shell environment.

 ## Check Scripts
 Colophon works by running a set of check scripts in stages against your manifest.